YarnSpinnerTool/YSDocs/docs/yarn-spinner-for-unity/unity-add-ons/README.md

 ---
 description: >-
-  Learn about our premium add-ons for Yarn Spinner for Unity, giving you ready-made Dialogue Wheels and Speech Bubbles for Yarn Spinner.
+  Learn about our premium add-ons for Yarn Spinner for Unity, giving you ready-made Dialogue Wheels and Speech Bubbles for Yarn Spinner, as well as integrations with popular third-party assets.
 icon: puzzle-piece
 ---